Psilocybin-Assisted Therapy

 The Colorado Natural Medicine Act, passed in 2022, allows for the legal (at the state level) use of psilocybin in therapeutic settings.
 Psilocybin-assisted therapy provides a supportive environment where individuals can work with licensed facilitators to explore and address various mental health challenges.
 This treatment approach uses the therapeutic benefits of psilocybin, a naturally occurring compound found in certain mushrooms, to help individuals process emotional trauma, reduce anxiety, depression, and even improve overall well-being.

-If you're looking for a new approach to mental wellness and want to explore the potential benefits of psilocybin-assisted therapy, Dr. Ertl is here to help guide you on your path to healing.
+If want to explore the potential benefits of psilocybin-assisted therapy, Dr. Ertl is here to help guide you on your path to healing.

 Frequently Asked Questions About Psychedelic-Assisted Therapy